abbasomidi77/DAUnet/README.md

 # Resuming Training
 If you need to resume your training, simply include the `--resume_training True` argument in your command.

 Feel free to reach out if you have any questions or need assistance.
-Good luck with your project!